Shumokh1/sm-webdev-task1-buttons/README.md

 ## Project Structure
 - `index.html`: The web page with five buttons.
 - `style.css`: The stylesheet for styling the buttons.
-- `script.js`: The JavaScript file for handling button clicks.
 - `database.php`: The PHP script for connecting to the MySQL database and inserting button click data.

 ## Installation